 The survey results show that 3.7% of participants drink 6 standard alcoholic drinks, more than 3 times per week (equivalent to at least 18 units per week).
 2% reported drinking 6 standard drinks at least 5 times per week (equivalent to at least 30 units per week).
-Alcohol guidelines in the UK recommend that both men and women should not regularly (defined as most weeks) drink more than 14 units a week, which is considered to be 'low risk' drinking.
+Alcohol guidelines in the UK recommend that both men and women should not regularly (defined as most weeks) drink more than 14 units a www.gov.uk/government/uploads/system/uploads/attachment data/file/457102/Ecigarettes an evidence update A report commissioned by Public Health England FINAL.pdf week, which is considered to be 'low risk 'drinking.
 It is also advised that drinking is spread over three or more days.